evertonmj/redis-test/replication_test/README.md

 Ensure you have Redis installed and running.
 You will also need:

 - Redis Enterprise account created.
 - Source and replica databases configured.
 - Access to your cluster directly or through a bastion host.
 You can check how to interact with your Redis resources at this [link](https://redis.io/docs/latest/develop/tools/).
 - `redis-cli` installed.
-    To install redis-cli at your system you can refe
+To install `redis-cli` on your system, you can refer to the [installation guide](https://redis.io/docs/latest/clients/).
 - Environment variables configured for source and replica database endpoints.

 ## Configuration

-- Follow these steps to create and configure source and replica databases:
+Follow these steps to create and configure source and replica databases:

-1. Create a single-sharded Redis Enterprise database named `source-db` with no password, and a memory limit of 2GB.
-You can learn how to create Redis Enterprise databases [here] (https://redis.io/docs/latest/operate/rs/databases/create/)
+1. Create a single-sharded Redis Enterprise database named `source-db` with no password and a memory limit of 2GB.
+You can learn how to create Redis Enterprise databases [here](https://redis.io/docs/latest/operate/rs/databases/create/).

 2. Enable "Replica Of" by creating another single-sharded Redis Enterprise database named `replica-db` with no password and a memory limit of 2GB.
-Use source-db as the source database.
+Use `source-db` as the source database.

-3. After creating, obtain source-db and replica-db endpoints and set the following environment variables before running the script:
+3. After creating, obtain `source-db` and `replica-db` endpoints and set the following environment variables before running the script:

 ```sh
 export SOURCE_DATABASE_HOST="your-source-redis-host"